This Xmas, think plastic trees and homemade presents – DW – 12/23/2022

 Contrary to what many think, however, a reusable plastic tree is definitely not an alternative.
 Because although it does its duty for decades on Christmas Eve, it eventually ends up in the trash.
 And unlike the real tree, it is not biodegradable.

-And many people are now doing just that, because according to a survey by the ARD alpha education channel, only 24% of Germans want to do without a tree altogether; it's simply part of the festivities.
+And many people are now doing just that, because, according to a survey by the broadcaster ARD, only 24% of Germans want to do without a tree altogether; it's simply part of the festivities.
 In 2022, however, festive lighting in the home and garden will be cut back considerably due to the energy crisis.
 This is good news for the environment, because as long as electricity is generated from fossil fuels, CO2 emissions will rise.

 The fight against mountains of waste